-- People's standard of living is directly related to their level of education. ✓✓ - Five or six years of schooling is a critical threshold for the achievement of sustainable literacy and numeracy skills. ✓ ✓ - A society of literate and skilled citizens has more chances of development at economic and social levels. ✓✓ - Public expenditure percentage shows the percentage of public expenditure that is directed towards education. ✓✓ - It measures public sector input but excludes private expenditure. ✓✓ - Secondary enrolment percentage shows the percentage of designated age group attending secondary education. ✓✓ - It is considered a prerequisite for entry into employment for the semi-skilled $\sqrt[4]{\sqrt{2}}$
+- People's standard of living is directly related to their level of education. ✓✓ - Five or six years of schooling is a critical threshold for the achievement of sustainable literacy and numeracy skills. ✓ ✓ - A society of literate and skilled citizens has more chances of development at economic and social levels. ✓✓ - Education can reduce poverty and social injustice by providing the under priviledged with resources and opportunities for upward social mobility and social inclusion ✓✓ - Public expenditure percentage shows the percentage of public expenditure that is directed towards education. ✓ ✓ - It measures public sector input but excludes private expenditure. ✓✓ - Secondary enrolment percentage shows the percentage of designated age group attending secondary education. ✓✓ - It is considered a prerequisite for entry into employment for the semi-skilled ✓ ✓